-The airport industry is developing at a rapid pace and is bolstered by the swift rise in air traffic.
-Increasing air traffic has paved the way for various challenges, including capacity issues and security problems, among others.
+The airport industry is developing rapidly and is bolstered by the swift rise in air traffic.
+Increasing air traffic has paved the way for various challenges, including capacity issues and security problems.
 The airport operators are adopting multiple digital solutions to mitigate such constraints.
-Smart airports leverage the network and data-driven capabilities to provide superior level security and travel experience to the passengers.
-Operators are implementing various smart components for a wide variety of services, including baggage & document check, automatic check-in, and security checks, among others.
+Smart airports leverage the network and data-driven capabilities to provide passengers with a superior level of security and travel experience.
+Operators are implementing various smart components for various services, including baggage & document checks, automatic check-in, and security checks.

-Today, airports are considered as an important economic driving force that provides a view of a city or a country.
-They also act as a vital part of travel and tourism, further compelling the governments around the world to invest in the tourism sector.
+Today, airports are considered an important economic driving force of a city or a country.
+They also are a vital part of travel and tourism, further compelling governments worldwide to invest in their infrastructure.
+The adoption of smart airport technologies presents significant opportunities for the worldwide aviation industry.
+Technologies such as machine learning and natural language processing have the potential to bring about substantial improvements in a variety of fields, including airport security, customer service, and resource management.
+Major aircraft manufacturers have announced AI-based research activities in recent years.
 Similarly, airport operators are actively working to adopt new technologies to transform airport businesses and provide passenger satisfaction.
 Thus, the smart airport market is gaining traction across the globe.

-Internet of Things (IoT) is considered a notable trend driving the market growth.
+The Internet of Things (IoT) is considered a notable trend that is driving the market growth.
 IoT is used in airports for flight booking management, passenger traffic monitoring, automatic check-ins, facility management, and baggage systems.
 The technology also enhances the efficiency of airport security.
-Additionally, escalating the need for real-time information to reduce the workload of airport staff and operators drive the market growth.
+Additionally, escalating the need for real-time information to reduce the workload of airport staff and operators drive market growth.

-The airport industry is also harnessing various technologies such as augmented reality, near-field communication, and quick response codes for efficient automation of the airport processes.
-Rising terrorist attacks have raised concerns about passenger safety, further driving the market growth.
-Smart airport technologies update the security personals with relevant information and assist them in identifying potential threats.
+The airport industry is also harnessing various technologies such as augmented reality, near-field communication, and quick response codes for efficient automation of airport processes.
+Rising terrorist attacks have raised concerns about passenger safety, further driving market growth.
+Smart airport technologies update security personnel with relevant information and assist them in identifying potential threats.

-The introduction of innovative devices with novel features such as passenger identification via a unique heartbeat pattern drives the market growth.
+The introduction of innovative devices with novel features, such as passenger identification via a unique heartbeat pattern, drives market growth.
 The devices employ biometric and biodynamic signatures and implement artificial intelligence for handling colossal airport databases.
 The incorporation of artificial intelligence in inquiry systems delivers automated answers to passengers and reduces the need for the human workforce.

-Artificial intelligence assists in predictive maintenance of aircraft, real-time pricing, and increases airline efficiency.
+Artificial intelligence assists in the predictive maintenance of aircraft and real-time pricing and increase airline efficiency.
 For instance, Beijing International Airport leverages the 'Aviation Brain,' a part of Alibaba Group's AI program.
 Aviation Brain helps to reduce congestion in the airport, as Beijing International Airport is ranked as the second busiest airport across the globe, as per the Airports International Council.
 The technology supports various other airport handling functions, including route planning for airline carriers and ground-staff assignments.
-The below figure depicts the passenger traffic in various regions in 2018.

-North America is estimated to hold the lion's share of the smart airport market owing to the technological advancements in the region, coupled with the early adoption of such technologies.
-In the U.S., the airports have introduced RFID/NFC-based luggage tracking, automated immigration systems, smart security gates, and mobile applications providing notifications, among others.
+North America is estimated to hold the lion's share of the market owing to the technological advancements in the region, coupled with the early adoption of such technologies.
+In the US, airports have introduced RFID/NFC-based luggage tracking, automated immigration systems, smart security gates, and mobile applications providing notifications, among others.
 For instance, the Miami International Airport (MIA) has developed a mobile application to offer personalized services to passengers.
 The application provides updates on flight timings, gate numbers, customized information regarding shops and cafeterias, and baggage carousel numbers, among others.
-MIA is considered as a leading player in terms of adopting mobile technologies, including broadly distributed Bluetooth beacons, which collects data to improve passenger satisfaction and efficiency of the airport operations.
+MIA is considered a leading player in terms of adopting mobile technologies, including broadly distributed Bluetooth beacons, which collect data to improve passenger satisfaction and the efficiency of airport operations.